Bradfield/algos/trees/parse-tree.md

 To put the results of the two recursive calls together, we can simply apply the operator stored in the parent node to the results returned from evaluating both children.
-In the example from Figure 3 &lt;fig\_mesimple&gt; we see that the two children of the root evaluate to themselves, namely 10 and 3.
+In the example from Figure 3 we see that the two children of the root evaluate to themselves, namely 10 and 3.
 Applying the multiplication operator gives us a final result of 30.